JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-02-14-language-java-installing-graalvm-no-arch.md

 we first need to download GraalVM.
 Their downloads page is here [graalvm downloads](https://www.graalvm.org/downloads/) <br>
 the page lists the latest versions and has some download links from github.
 Check the downloads page to get the latest updates

-to download the *(currently)* latest version **(v.21)**, go to this github url: [graal-github-vm-21.0.0.2-tag](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-21.0.0.2)
+to download the latest *(at the time of this post)* version **(v.21.1)**, go to this github url: [graal-github-vm-21.1.0](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-21.1.0)

-let's choose the J11 amd64 link which will download the **graalvm-ce-java11-linux-amd64-21.xxx.xxx.xxx.tar.gz**.
+let's choose the J11 amd64 (or 16 if you feel experimental) link which will download the **graalvm-ce-java11-linux-amd64-21.xxx.xxx.xxx.tar.gz**.
 If you have another system or architecture, choose yours instead of amd64.

 ### installation